 Joseph wasn't born with the RippleBefore Lisa Lisa left, she activated his Hamon breathing.
 This should explain why no one else is "born" with it.

 Echoes's Egg Form has the ability to rewrite reality so that any person Koichi defeats and feels superior to becomes significantly shorter.Notice that before Koichi beats Tamami Kobayashi and Toshikazu Hazamada, they are shown to be of normal height.
 Then after Koichi beats the two, they become significantly shorter since he no longer fears them and nobody else notices the difference.
-Remember that Echoes can go between forms any time and the Egg Form is something Koichi subconsciously activates when this ability happens.
-This doesn't apply to Rohan, Yukako, and Kira since he still holds some fear towards them even after they're defeated.
+Remember that Echoes can go between forms at any time so the Egg Form could be something Koichi subconsciously activates when this ability happens.
+The reason this doesn't apply to Rohan, Yukako, and Kira is because he still holds some fear towards them even after they're defeated.